nopnop2002/Arduino-STM32-Ethernet-LAN8720/README.md

 Actually the board has two STM32 chips.
 One is the target of the demo board, and the other is the STLINK.
 This STLINK-V2.1 can be used as programmer and debugger for external targets.
 Remove the two jumpers from CN2, and place them at the two outermost empty jumper pins marked CN11 and CN12.
+SWD port pinmap for using the Nucleo as a programming device can be found [here](https://os.mbed.com/questions/7974/F401RE-Cut-off-ST-LINK/).

 Connect the NUCLEO SWD port to the STM32F407.